All About Nose Piercings

 Nose Piercing No-Nos (and Ways to Avoid Complications!)

 Do not get your nose pierced with a piercing gun!
 These were not invented for noses, and the jewelry used by these guns is very blunt and often way too tight.
 This increases your chances of infection, keloids (scar-tissue bumps), and scarring.
-But the really big reason not to go to a place that uses such tools is that the employees of these types of locations are not trained properly about blood-born disease transmission, and the piercing guns are not sterilized properly in between customers to prevent the spread of HIV or Hepatitis C!
+But the really big reason not to go to a place that uses such tools is that the employees of these types of locations are not trained properly about blood-borne disease transmission, and the piercing guns are not sterilized properly in between customers to prevent the spread of HIV or Hepatitis C!

 Do not wear sterling silver or plastic in a new or healing piercing!